aaroncampbell/Essence/readme.txt

 do what you want and nothing more.

 == Changelog ==

+= 0.0.7 =
+* Add twitter sprite for web intents
+* Add support for new Flex headers in WordPress 3.4

 = 0.0.6 =
 * Add support for speech input to search and settings